 Vikas Khanna has cooked for luminaries like President Obama and the Dalai Lama © Vikas Khanna

 Can you offer one tip to readers traveling to India for the first time?

-‘A traveller should never refuse an invitation to a local’s home.
+‘A traveler should never refuse an invitation to a local’s home.
 If you’re approachable, people will invite you – and you’ll discover the kind of food you’ll never find in restaurants.
 Indians are very hospitable and you’ll understand India when you eat with the people.’